cardingshed/digitalgarden/content/chess/_index.md

 show_post_thumbnail: true
 sidebar:
   author: richard
-  description: "A set of personal chess notes \n arranged in a narrative structure to help memory. \n John Cage and Marcel Duchamp \n are playing in the image above."
+  description: "This is a set of personal chess notes \n arranged in a narrative structure to interest my memory. \n Marcel Duchamp and John Cage \n are playing in the image above."
   show_sidebar_adunit: true
   text_link_label:
   text_link_url: /index.xml
-  title: Strange game.
+  title: A Strange game.
+The only winning move is not to play.
 How about a nice game of chess?
 thumbnail_left: true
 title: Strange game.
 How about a nice game of chess?
 ---